 For additional details on how to claim a new Real Property Transfer Tax (“RPTT”) exemption for transfers of real property subject to certain affordable housing restrictions, click here.

-If your property is located in Manhattan (NY County), Bronx, Brooklyn (Kings County), or Queens, you must create the packet of RPTT forms online using ACRIS, the Automated City Register Information System.
-The program will ensure all required forms and fields are completed.
+You must create the packet of RPTT forms Online using ACRIS, the Automated City Register Information System.

 a) If you fail to file a return when it is due, add 5% to the tax for each month or partial month the form is late up to 25%, unless the failure to pay is due to reasonable cause.